 The Moment of Break True

 The year was 1999, my moment of Break True had arrived.
-The signs should have been obvious, but I simply hadn’t a clue about self-care back then and mental health was still a taboo topic.
+The signs should have been obvious, but I simply hadn’t a clue about mindfulness or self-care back then.
+Mental health was still a taboo topic.
 I was burning out fast in my teaching career.
-I was over-working myself, trying to keep up.
+I was over-working, trying to keep up.

-In truth, I was also working hard to block out negative thoughts and feelings that I had about myself.
-I had been battling with cycles of anxiety and depression for years, accepting these states as if they were part of my personality, not realising that they were borne out of unresolved issues from my past, coupled with being an individual with a high level of sensitivity (awareness) with regards to my environment.
+In truth, I was also working hard to block out negative feelings.
+I had been battling through cycles of anxiety and depression for years.
+I had accepted these states as if they were part of my personality.
+Now, I know they were borne out of unresolved issues from my past.
+I am also someone with the gift of sensitivity (awareness) with regards to my environment but I had yet to learn how to use this gift to my benefit.
+At that time, being more sensitive than others only left me feeling vulnerable.
+I needed to change something in order to avoid these downward spirals.
+I needed a better outlook for my future.

 As life became more stressful with increasing demands and pressures, I was running out of ‘fight’ power.
 The road ahead seemed bleak.
 I was heading into a future of continual battles with negative feelings and unmet needs.
-Finally, a wave of despair took hold and catapulted me into a chaos of unrestrained emotions, it was both tremendous and frightening.
-I cried continuously for a week.
+Finally, a wave of despair took hold.
+I was catapulted into a chaos of unrestrained emotions, it was both tremendous and frightening.
+I wept continuously (day and night) for a week.
 Prior to that moment I had not allowed those tears, I had been afraid that if I cried, I might not be able to stop.
 I was partly right but I did eventually stop and that was when things started to change for the better.

 For the first time in my life, I dared to to consider what I really wanted for myself.
 I left my teaching career (of Science and Maths) behind and moved to the city so as to persue a study of singing.